By Maria Michael

 The first steps to creating a customer journey map

 Auditing the customer experience and building a full customer journey map can be a complex task.
 Brands have dozens or even hundreds of consumer touchpoints within the path to purchase.
-But it’s important to have a starting point for your map which our editable customer journey map will guide with.
+But it’s important to have a starting point for your map which our editable customer journey map can help you with.

 It will help to create a fuller picture of what your current customer journey looks like, by outlining areas you may wish to review further.
 Then you can identify the right mix of marketing channels and relevant content to generate positive interactions with current and new customers.

 We suggest dividing the customer journey into several stages.
-These cover the path to conversion of Awareness, Consideration, Order/Book/Buy and Welcome (how to use the new product or service) and the retention stages of Renewal/Repeat Use, Upsell, Cross-Sell and Advocacy.
+These cover the path to conversion of Awareness, Consideration, Order/Book/Buy and Welcome and the retention stages of Renewal/Repeat Use, Upsell, Cross-Sell and Advocacy.

 Our map encourages marketers to assign each of these customer experiences a rating of 1-5.
 Then apply the below suggested questions to each of these stages to prompt you to think of improvements.

 • What does the business need to change to achieve that experience?

 • What channels would you use to deliver this change?